dennisvang/tufup-example/README.md

+# TUF-Updater (tufup) example application

+This repository shows how to use the [tufup][1] package for automated application updates.
+This is done by means of a dummy application `myapp` that uses `tufup` in combination with `pyinstaller`.

+## Setup

+Create a virtualenv (or equivalent) and install requirements:

+`pip install -r requirements.txt --upgrade`

 ## Getting started

-This example simulates a complete update cycle, for a dummy application, using the `notsotuf` package.
+For basic terminology, see documentation for [TUF (The Update Framework)][2].

-We start out with a dummy application that has already integrated the `notsotuf.client`.
+We start out with a dummy application that has already integrated the `tufup.client`.
+See `src/myapp/__init__.py` for details.

+The dummy application is bundled using [PyInstaller][3], but `tufup` works with any type of "application bundle" (i.e. just a directory with content representing the application).

-There is also a basic PyInstaller `.spec` file that ensures the `notsotuf` root metadata file (`root.json`) is included in the application bundles.
+The example includes a basic PyInstaller `.spec` file that ensures the `tufup` root metadata file (`root.json`) is included in the application bundle.

-The application specifies where all `notsotuf`-related  files will be stored.
+The dummy *application* specifies where all `tufup`-related  files will be stored.
 This is illustrated in `settings.py`.

 The following basic steps are covered: